 The RISE Center has a small collection of books on topics related to social justice issues and personal narratives from authors of diverse cultural backgrounds and identities.
 Current LWTech students may check out books from the RISE Center library free of charge.

 As a supplement to classroom learning, the RISE Center hosts quarterly workshops and events to build the intercultural competency skills of the student body, celebrate diversity, and enhance the student experience.
-Examples include affinity lunch hours, graduation award ceremonies, and LGBTQ+ Allyship trainings.
+Examples include affinity lunch hours, graduation award ceremonies, and leadership conferences.